pnp/cli-microsoft365/docs/manual/docs/cmd/tenant/status/status-list.md

 ## Examples

-Get health status of the different services in Office 365
+Get health status of the different services in Microsoft 365

 ```sh
 tenant status list